souzaramon/ss-api/README.md

 ### API Client

-This repository provides a ready-to-use **HTTP client** for JavaScript and TypeScript that interacts with our API.
+We provide a ready-to-use **HTTP client** for JavaScript and TypeScript that interacts with ss-api.

 You can find it here: [ss-api-http-client](https://github.com/souzaramon/ss-api-http-client/)